Large Language Models Empowered Autonomous Edge AI for Connected Intelligence: Autonomous Edge AI: Challenges and Opportunities

 To sum up, the autonomous edge AI system possesses immense potential to transform a wide range of wireless applications.
-Nonetheless, it demands a powerful controller with interdisciplinary expertise, clear understanding of each sensor and AI model's unique characteristics, along with the capability to produce highly complex code.
+Nonetheless, it demands a powerful controller to handle users' diverse and personal requests, clear understanding of each sensor and AI model's unique characteristics, along with the capability to produce code.
 In the following subsection, we delve into the prospect of utilizing GPT as the controller.